The mystery of the four horse men

 - The second horseman represents the sword given to him — he attacks anyone who does not buy into the promises, like the first beast in chapter 13.

-- The third horseman represents hunger as the poor will suffer — he puts economic pressure on the nonconformists as the second beast in chapter 13, which is related to the harlot in in chapter 17.
+- The third horseman represents hunger because the poor will suffer.
+This can also be seen as that he puts economic pressure on the nonconformists (and makes theem poor) as the second beast in chapter 13, which itself relates to the harlot in chapter 17.

-- The last horseman sums up the effect of the trinity shown.
+- The last horseman sums up the effect of this evil trinity.

-So no matter how attractive the devil’s offer may be and how much it may look like Jesus.
+Remember, no matter how attractive the devil’s offer may be and how much it may look like it’s from Jesus.
 Don’t go for it, because it will end in disaster.
+Rather be wise as God will give wisdom.